akgaur/brain-and-binary/scaler/dsa/07 - hashing/01-hashmap.md

 ---

-## Question 3: Sum of ASCII Values of a String
+## Question 3: Sum of ASCII values of a string
 Given a string, find the sum of its ASCII values.

 **C# Code:**